Monday, February 10, 2014

 Visual Effects Supervisor - Roger Guyett

-Associate Visual Effects Supervisor - Russell Earl
+Associate Visual Effects Supervisor: ILM - Russell Earl

 Visual Effects Producer - Tom C. Peitzman

-Visual Effects Art Director - Alex Jaeger
+Visual Effects Art Director: ILM - Alex Jaeger

 Animation Supervisor: ILM - Paul Kavanagh